 Revenues for 2004 totaled \$195.0 million, an increase of approximately \$72.2 million or 58.9% over 2003 revenues of \$122.7 million.
-The increase in total revenues was due primarily to the significant growth in our PEO service fee revenue in California, combined with an increase in staffing services revenue.
+The increase in total revenues was due primarily to the significant growth in our PEO service fee revenue in California due in part to the competitive advantages available to us as a result of adverse conditions in the workers' compensation insurance market in that state, combined with an increase in staffing services revenue.

 PEO service fee revenue increased \$42.3 million or 144.9%, while staffing services revenue increased \$30.0 million or 32.0%, which resulted in an increase in the share of PEO service fee revenue to 36.6% of total revenues for 2004, as compared to 23.8% for 2003.
 The increase in PEO service fee revenue for 2004 was primarily due to market acceptance of the business process outsourcing model, market share gains owing to strong branch-level management and to increased demand for our services, particularly in California.
 At December 31, 2004, we had approximately 600 PEO clients as compared to approximately 500 PEO clients at December 31, 2003.
 The increase in staffing services revenue for 2004 was primarily due to our acquisition of certain assets of Skills Resource Training Center ("SRTC"), a staffing services company with nine offices in Central Washington, Eastern Oregon and Southern Idaho, effective January 1, 2004.
-Operations of SRTC accounted for approximately \$2.6 million or 85.3% of the increase in staffing services revenue.
+Operations of SRTC accounted for approximately \$25.6 million or 85.3% of the increase in staffing services revenue.
 During 2004, we served approximately 2,000 staffing services customers as compared to 2,100 customers during 2003.
-Although the number of customers declined in 2004 as compared to 2003, the increased.
+Although the number of customers declined in 2004 as compared to 2003, the increase in staffing services revenues reflects increased business activity with certain customers owing to their size of operation, as well as with customers whose demand for our services increased.
 Management expects demand for our staffing services will continue to reflect overall economic conditions in our market areas.
 Staffing services revenues decreased to 63.4% of total revenues for 2004 as compared to 76.2% for 2003.